 #SmartVideo Tip: Facebook, YouTube, Instagram, and TikTok have auto-captioning capabilities.
 On Facebook and YouTube, you can edit the auto-captions once they are generated.
 Instagram and TikTok do not have an edit option.

 Open Captioning (or burning-in) is sometimes a necessary option, especially if a media platform does not allow .srt uploads.
 This means that the video file has the text rendered as part of the final image.
-A video editing software or service can frequently accomplish “burning” in.
+A video editing software or service can frequently accomplish open captions.
 Additionally, many open captions can be further stylized regarding text, color, design, and motion.

-#SmartVideo Tip: Since Instagram and TikTok do not have editing capabilities with their auto-generator, consider burning-in video captions to insure accuracy.
-Additionally, Pinterest and SnapChat do not have either .SRT or auto-caption support, so consider burning in text on these platforms as well.
+#SmartVideo Tip: Since Instagram and TikTok do not have editing capabilities with their auto-generator, consider open captions to insure accuracy.
+Additionally, Pinterest and SnapChat do not have either .SRT or auto-caption support, so consider open captions on these platforms as well.

 To aid in accessibility, caption text should describe all significant audio content, including identifying new speakers and even the way they are speaking.
 We are seeing a shift in video caption implementation that integrates more design elements with simplified keywords and statements or graphic titles.
 As designers, we love this opportunity to bring more creativity into captions, however, it is important to remember that captions originated for those who cannot hear.
 Therefore, it is important that how you choose to integrate captions promotes accessibility for all.